xdass/insta_contest/README.md

 ### How to install

-1. You need to registered account in Instagram.
+1. You need registered account in Instagram.
 2. Create .env file and add:
     * login=instagram_username
     * password=instagram_password